 Eligible applicant means a person who meets the criteria set out in clause 3.2.

 Application form means a form prescribed by the department to apply for participation in the program and available on the website.

 Child means a person under the age of 18 years that is relocating to the Northern Territory with at least one parent, and if only one parent then that parent is an eligible applicant, and children has a corresponding meaning.

-Department means the Northern Territory Government, Department of Trade, Business and Innovation.
+Department means the Northern Territory Government, Department of Industry, Tourism and Trade.